 The protection of public health & safety and the environment will underpin all tasks undertaken in implementing the Strategy.
-Meeting the objective requires employing waste management and resource recovery practices which reduce (or eliminate) adverse risks to public health & safety and the environment.
+Meeting the objective requires employing waste management practices which reduce (or eliminate) adverse risks to public health & safety and the environment.

 Specifically: